 We just got divorced in September of 2019 there was no previous court order that required him to true up for his secondary employment.
 I was told by my attorney that he only has to true up from the date of the divorce until the end of the year.
 But I am unsure of this answer.
 Nothing about retro...
 Read more »

 I filed a petition with the court to relocate but I haven't gotten a date for a hearing.
 I feel as though I'm being held hostage by the state of Illinois.
-If he's not complying to the parenting plan (he doesn't see them, call them or pay child support) why do my boys and I have to remain where we...
+If he's not complying to the parenting plan (he doesn't see them, call them or pay child support) why do my boys and I...
 Read more »

-My daughter had a last name change because her mom put the wrong man down as my daughter Father's so she changed her last name with out my consent and my name is still not on my daughter's birth certificate, does that make me the father of this child and could the mom be in trouble for not getting...
+My daughter had a last name change because her mom put the wrong man down as my daughter Father's so she changed her last name with out my consent and my name is still not on my daughter's birth certificate, does that make me the father of this child and could the mom be in trouble for...
 Read more »

 The mother of the child has often threatened to take their daughter, and has done so for short periods, when she is angry with the father.
 The father lives with his parents, and his mother babysits when he’s working.
 The mother is agreeable with this situation.
 The mother rarely takes their...
 Read more »